PRAKASH-GORAIN/adidas_Analysis/README.md

 # adidas_sales_Analysis

-Through this Power BI-driven analysis, Adidas aims to empower its decision-makes with data-driven insights, fostering stratigic growth and cpmpetitiveness in the dynamic sports and atheletic industry.
+Through this Power BI-driven analysis, Adidas aims to empower its decision-makes with data-driven insights, fostering stratigic growth and competitiveness in the dynamic sports and atheletic industry.

 KPI's: